khandren/hugo-tutorials/content/posts/1-start-here.md

     - [Notepad++](https://notepad-plus-plus.org/downloads/v7.9.5/) (Windows only)
     - [VSCode](https://code.visualstudio.com/) (used in this example)
 - [ ]  Download [Git](https://git-scm.com/downloads)
+    - For Windows, leave the default settings when installing
-    - Install Git for Mac through Setup [here](/posts/2.-install-hugo-mac)
+    - For Mac, follow the Git installation process [here](/posts/2.-install-hugo-mac)

 {{< next href="/posts/2.-install-hugo-windows" text="2.
 Install Hugo on a Windows">}}
 {{< next href="/posts/2.-install-hugo-mac" text="2.
 Install Hugo on a Mac">}}